andypike/rectify/readme.md

 ### Writing Commands

 As your application grows and Commands get more complex we recommend using the structure above.
 Within the `#call` method you first check that the input data is valid.
 If it is you then perform the various tasks that need to be completed.
 We recommend using private methods for each step that are well named which makes it very easy for anyone reading the code to workout what it does.

-Feel free to use other classes and objects where appropriate to keep your code well organised and maintainable.
+Feel free to use other classes and objects where appropriate to keep your code well organized and maintainable.

 ### Events